 Hotels that don't show a class rating may not have yet been evaluated by Google.
 To give feedback on hotel classes, contact us.

 To help you with your hotel search, Google shows services and amenities offered at each hotel, such as Wi-Fi or a swimming pool.
 This information can help you compare accommodation options and narrow your search.

 Google collects the hotel amenity information from a variety of sources, including hoteliers and their websites, third-party partners, direct research, and feedback from users.

 If you notice an inaccurate amenity, let us know.

-Below where you've entered your travel dates, you'll see ads from our hotel partners related to your search.
-These ads are based on your current search terms and could be based on whether you're signed in to a Google Account.
+Below where you’ve entered your travel dates, you may see booking links from our hotel partners related to your search.
+These booking links are based on your current search terms and could be based on whether you’re signed in to a Google Account.